First, the fine-print:

 + What should I include with my submission?

-Along with the application (whether it be through Withoutabox or our online entry form), all we need is access to a digital copy of the film.
+Along with the application, all we need is access to a digital copy of the film.

 + What formats do you accept for submission?